 ON (OR OFF) THE BBQ: The Coca Cola or Beer Method

 This may, to some, sound ludicrous; ludicrous at the thought of wasting a perfectly good beverage, not ludicrous at using it to clean something, but very few people know that Coca Cola and Beer (separately, not necessarily mixed together) can clean most things; from battered old coins to your favourite cooking pot.
 A great way to bring the shine back to copper, beer is also an easy solution to cleaning a greasy BBQ grill that needs its shine restored.
 So, either use it on a damp cloth to wipe down, or let your grill soak in some lager for a while.
 You’d be surprised at the results.
 Beer has also often been used to remove surface rust too!

 PREVENTING RUST: Keeping your Iron Grill looking good!

 Summertime is BBQ time – and as much as we love to spend time outdoors in our favourite pairs of shorts, the thought of spending hours scrubbing a dirty BBQ grill after entertaining, may not be so enticing!
-So, if your BBQ requires a little more than just a DIY spritz up, we’ve got the professional help you need.
+So, if your BBQ requires a little more than just a DIY spritz up, or you still aren’t sure on how to clean a bbq, we’ve got the professional help you need.
 Get in touch with us today for a no obligation, professional BBQ (or oven!) cleaning quote.